-statement on behalf of the Executive Board at any meeting when a matter affecting the responsibilities of the Board is under consideration.
+The Chairman of the Executive Board, or another member of the Board designated as its spokesman, may be invited by the President of the Conference or the Chairman of a committee or commission to make a statement on behalf of the Executive Board at any meeting when a matter affecting the responsibilities of the Board is under consideration.

-Rule 65 United Nations
+Rule 67 United Nations

-Representatives of the United Nations shall have the right to participate without vote in all meetings of the Conference, its committees, com-

-missions and other subsidiary organs.
+Representatives of the United Nations shall have the right to participate without vote in all meetings of the Conference, its committees, commissions and other subsidiary organs.

-Rule 66 Specialized Agencies and other intergovernmental organizations within their respective competence.
+Rule 68 Specialized Agencies and other intergovernmental organizations

-Representatives of Specialized Agencies and observers of other intergovernmental organizations which have been invited to the Conference shall have the right to participate without vote in all debates on matters
+Representatives of Specialized Agencies and observers of other intergovernmental organizations which have been invited to the Conference shall have the right to participate without vote in all debates on matters within their respective competence.

-Rule 67 Non-Member States
+Rule 69 Non-Member States